tanevanwifferen/mcp-inception/README.md

 # mcp-inception MCP Server

 Call another mcp client from your mcp client.
 Delegate tasks, offload context windows.
-An agent for your agent
+An agent for your agent!

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that implements a simple LLM query system.

 - MCP Server and Client in one
 - Made with use of [mcp-client-cli](https://github.com/adhikasp/mcp-client-cli)